andrewm4894/anomstack/README.md

 Visualization of the metrics and anomaly scores is a bit outside the scope of this project, but we do provide a couple of ways to visualize your metrics and anomaly scores.

+🚧 WIP: [FastHTML](https://fastht.ml/) based dashboard - initial minimal starter code in [`./dashboard/fasthtml-dashboard.py`](./dashboard/fasthtml-dashboard.py).
+Idea being a bot more of a full fledged app than possible using Streamlit but its early days.
+Help would be very much appreciated here, especially if you know how to make things look fancy :)

 ### Dagster UI Plots

 Within Dagster there is the [`plot.py`](./anomstack/jobs/plot.py) job to generate some plots of your metrics and anomaly scores for quick eyeballing within the dagster UI.